XboxReplay/xboxlive-auth/docs/03-Experimental.md

 # Experimental methods

-Listed experimental methods are, as specified, experimental.
+Experimental methods are, as specified, experimental.
 They may break, be removed or do not act as described.

 ### Method: EXPERIMENTAL_createDummyWin32DeviceToken